Gut Health And Oxalates: The Role Of Fermented Foods

 Imagine your gut as a bustling metropolis teeming with life.
 The bacteria and microorganisms living there are like citizens going about their daily lives.
 They consume what you consume, breaking down food components that your body wouldn’t otherwise process.
 This symbiotic relationship significantly impacts your digestion and nutrient absorption.
 A diverse and balanced microbiome can fend off harmful bacteria, support immune function, and even influence your mental health through the gut-brain axis.

-See also Oxalates And Gut Health: The Importance Of Sleep
+See also Oxalates And Gut Health: The Role Of Fasting

 Factors Affecting Gut Health